openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `documents_supported`: Required when `evidence_supported` contains "document".
 JSON array containing all identity document types utilized by the OP for identity verification.
 This array shall have at least one member.

 `documents_methods_supported`: Optional.
-JSON array containing the verification methods the OP supports for evidences of type "document" (see [@!predefined_values]).
+JSON array containing the verification methods the OP supports for evidences of type "document" (see [@!predefined_values_page]).
 When present this array shall have at least one member.

 `documents_check_methods_supported`: Optional.
-JSON array containing the check methods the OP supports for evidences of type "document" (see [@!predefined_values]).
+JSON array containing the check methods the OP supports for evidences of type "document" (see [@!predefined_values_page]).
 When present this array shall have at least one member.

 `electronic_records_supported`: Required when `evidence_supported` contains "electronic\_record".
-JSON array containing all electronic record types the OP supports (see [@!predefined_values]).
+JSON array containing all electronic record types the OP supports (see [@!predefined_values_page]).
 When present this array shall have at least one member.

 This is an example openid-configuration snippet: